 Crosspool is vertically polarised and is a repeater (or relay) off Emley Moor, that is to say it receives its signal from the latter then rebroadcasts it.
 Since digital switchover in 2011 Sheffield has been - effectively - a K group, or wideband.
 When (just) analogue was being transmitted it was originally an A group.
 Those in weak signal areas are better off with a K group (e.g. our XB10K) as it will work better than a wideband, see Sheffield’s graph.
 Note that the main three PSB MUXES are receivable on an original A group aerial.

 Digital switchover occurred at Sheffield in Aug 2011.

-For Sheffield we recommend the DM log or Yagi10K for strong signal areas, the Log36 for medium signal areas, and the Yagi18K or XB10K for poor signal areas, the latter aerial being particularly well suited to loft mounting.
+For Sheffield we recommend the Yagi10K for strong signal areas, the Log36 for medium signal areas, and the Yagi18K or XB10K for poor signal areas, the latter aerial being particularly well suited to loft mounting.
 The XB16K is for those with the most marginal signals.
 The dimensions and test performance of the aerials are on the relevant buy pages.

 From the start of digital (in 1998) up to 2004 Sheffield transmitted all 6 MUXES at only 50W (yet much of Sheffield still got a perfectly acceptable signal ! ).

 The first 4 MUXES were increased to 100W between 2004 and the 2011 switchover